Currently Enrolling Trials

 Kyprolis (carfilzomib) is a proteasome inhibitor.
 Carfilzomib had antiproliferative and proapoptotic activities in vitro in solid and hematologic tumor cells.
 In animals, carfilzomib inhibited proteasome activity in blood and tissue and delayed tumor growth.

 Kyprolis is specifically indicated for the treatment of multiple myeloma in patients who have received at least two prior therapies including bortezomib and an immunomodulatory agent and have demonstrated disease progression on or within 60 days of completion of the last therapy.
+In August of 2020 the FDA expanded the use of Kyprolis to include its use in combination with Darzalex (daratumumab) plus dexamethasone (DKd) in two dosing regimens — once weekly and twice weekly — for the treatment of patients with relapsed or refractory multiple myeloma (R/R MM) who have received one to three previous lines of therapy.

 Kyprolis is supplied as a solution for intravenous administration.
 Kyprolis should be administered intravenously over 2 to 10 minutes, on two consecutive days, each week for three weeks followed by a 12-day rest period.
 Each 28-day period is considered one treatment cycle.
 In Cycle 1, Kyprolis should be administered at a dose of 20 mg/m2.
 If tolerated in Cycle 1, the dose should be escalated to 27 mg/m2 beginning in Cycle 2 and continued at 27 mg/m2 in subsequent cycles.
 Treatment may be continued until disease progression or until unacceptable toxicity occurs.